 You may have heard it referred to as “chicken skin.”
 Yep, we’re talking about keratosis pilaris (KP for short), those small, light, harmless bumps that annoy half the adult population.
-Today, we have five quick facts, plus a treatment tip or two for your winter KP flare-up.
+Today, we have five quick facts about what KP is, plus a treatment tip or two for your winter flare-up.

 1. Keratosis pilaris is hereditary.

 Much like eye color, all it takes is one gene from one parent to change the ultimate outcome when it comes to KP.
 This gene affects roughly 50% of adults and 80% of children, and if you struggle with other hereditary skin issues, like chronic dryness or eczema, you may be more likely to experience keratosis pilaris.
 The majority of KP bumps seem to be found on the upper arms and thighs, but they can form anywhere on the body.

-2. Keratosis pilaris is a caused by a buildup of keratin.
+2. KP is a caused by a buildup of keratin.

 Found in the outermost layer of skin, keratin is a special protein that helps protect against stress and infections.
 When keratin builds up due to unknown reasons in those with the KP gene, a scaly clog forms, blocking the opening of the hair follicle and producing a bump.
 This bump typically turns into many bumps to form rough patches.